 More information can all be found at the Accreditation Council for Pharmacy Education website.

-This information is provided for informational purposes.
-It is essential that students check the programs at the school you are interested in for current prerequisites as these are constantly changing.
+This information is provided for educational purposes.
+Check the programs you are interested in for current prerequisites.

 BIOL 440 Advanced Human Anatomy 4

 BIOL 370 Microbiology 4